 - Sickle cell disease

 Other risk factors include age, female gender, prior stroke (or TIA or heart attack), and family history.
-African American have a higher rate of mortality after stroke compared to Caucasians.
+Black women have a higher rate of mortality after stroke compared to Caucasians.

 Regarding diet, the usual rules apply: eating fewer than five servings of fruits and vegetables increases risk of stroke, as does consumption of inflammatory saturated fat.
 Debate continues about the role of red meat and egg yolks in stroke prevention.
 However, the benefit of eating fresh fruits and vegetables is clear and increases in a dose response.
 I was surprised to learn that higher intake of white fruits and vegetables lowers the risk of stroke, including apples, pears, banana, garlic, leek, onion, cauliflower, chicory, cucumber, and mushroom.